This Cold Brew Thai Iced Coffee is the perfect drink for Summer! It is sweet, rich, and smooth. It pairs well with spicy

-- Grind coffee grounds coarsely in a coffee grinder for a slow extraction.
+- Grind coffee beans until they are coarsely in a coffee grinder for a slow extraction.
 You are looking for coffee grounds the size of breadcrumbs or course sugar.

 - This recipe makes a ready to drink coffee.
 If you want to make a concentrate, you can start with a 1:2 coffee to water ratio, and experiment from there.